Architecture configuration

 .

-This convention is generally good, but you may use a domain-based or completely custom architecture if your application needs that.
+This convention is generally good, but you may use a module-based or completely custom architecture if your application needs that.

 Modular